 - Analysts must determine if the thirdparty fund manager is both aware of the risks posed by ESG issues and managing these risks effectively in their portfolio.
 They will gather insight on how effectively fund managers integrate ESG, utilising HL's proprietary ESG dashboards, which will be factored into analysts' decision-making for fund selection for HLAM and HLFM solutions. - Analysts must complete a checklist annually for each fund under coverage.
 This includes both ESG and non-ESG questions.
 This is not a quantitative hurdle for inclusion but is used as a reference point for discussion, both for funds we invest in and those we are considering for investment.
-ESG has an 100% weighting in this assessment, fund groups must satisfy the ESG Investment Policy requirements. - Analysts assess the level of climate risk associated with funds under coverage.
+ESG has an 100% weighting in this assessment, fund groups must satisfy the ESG Investment Policy requirements. - We expect the managers of segregated mandates and / or funds held within the HL Multi-Manager range to use their votes and engage with the companies they invest in

-- We expect the managers of segregated mandates and / or funds held within the HL Multi-Manager range to use their votes and engage with the companies they invest in to highlight potential areas of ESG improvement to management, where it is in the interests of longterm investors. - Appointed managers of segregated mandates held in HLFM solutions will not invest in companies that generate 20% or more of their revenues from oil sands or thermal coal extraction.
+- to highlight potential areas of ESG improvement to management, where it is in the interests of long-term investors. - Appointed managers of segregated mandates held in HLFM solutions will not invest in companies that generate 20% or more of their revenues from oil sands or thermal coal extraction.
 We also exclude companies that generate more than 20% of their revenues from thermal coal power generation, unless our thermal coal exemption criteria are met. - We recognise that in certain circumstances, companies that currently generate power from thermal coal could play an important part in the shift to net zero.
-We may therefore choose to waive our thermal coal exclusion for companies that meet the following criteria: - A clear plan to phase out thermal coal, and a commitment to be coal free by 2030 in developed markets, and 2040 in emerging markets. - The management team is appropriately incentivised to bring about the managed decline of thermal coal exposure.
+We may therefore choose to waive our thermal coal exclusion for companies that meet the following criteria: - A clear plan to phase out thermal coal, and a commitment to be coal free by 2030 in developed markets, and 2040 in emerging markets. - The management team is appropriately incentivised to bring about the managed decline of thermal coal exposure. - Appointed managers of segregated mandates held in HLFM solutions will not invest in companies that generate any revenues from the production, maintenance/service, sale/trade, or research and development of controversial weapons, or components/services of controversial weapons, considered tailor-made and essential for the lethal use of the weapon.
+Controversial weapons include antipersonnel landmines, cluster munitions, biological and chemical weapons.